APPLICATIONS FOR 2022 ENTRY WILL OPEN ON 1ST NOVEMBER 2021.

 Grade 4 GCSE Art or related qualification.
 (Grade 6 if taken in combination with another Art based course).

-If you have not studied GCSE Art or Photography, you may submit a portfolio.
-Please contact the department or see the website for details.
+If you have not studied GCSE Art or Photography, you need to submit a portfolio before enrolment.
+Please contact the department.

 Graphic Communication, Fine Art, Film, Media, Music and Performing Arts.
 Most subjects contrast well with and support the study of Photography from Sciences to History and Literature.